amerhukic/AHDownloadButton/README.md

   - `downloadedButtonNonhighlightedBackgroundColor` - background color for the button when it's in nonhighlighted state (when the button is not pressed)
   - `downloadedButtonHighlightedTitleColor` - title color for the button when it's in highlighted state (when the user presses the button)
   - `downloadedButtonNonhighlightedTitleColor` - title color for the button when it's in nonhighlighted state (when the button is not pressed)

+6. `transitionAnimationDuration` - animation duration between the different states of the button

 ### Special note